marknelsonengineer/empire/DESIGN.md

     coupling by making it easy for components to depend on them.
     - Agreed:  I'd have to think on this, but my initial reaction is that, for the things I intend to make Singletons, those dependencies _will_ exist.
-  - Whether or not there needs to be a single instance of an object depends upon the context in which that object is being used.
+  - Whether there needs to be a single instance of an object depends upon the context in which that object is being used.
     - I will not be running multiple Empire programs in the same process space.
     - I won't be testing multiple Empire programs concurrently.
 One Empire at